Eschatologue/CM_wiki/docs/class/druid/moon.md

 Your connection to this circle ensures that you always have certain spells ready.
 When you reach a Druid level specified in the Circle of the Moon Spells table, you thereafter always have the listed spells prepared.

-In addition, you can cast the spells from this feature while you are in Wild Shape form.
+In addition, you can cast the spells from this feature while you are in **:material-paw: Wild Shape** form.

 ##### Circle of the Moon Spells